Restoration Strategies Science Plan

 - Zhao, H. T., O. Diaz and T. Piccone.
 2017.
 Stormwater Treatment Area 1 West Discharge Canal Evaluation Report Technical Report WR-2017-005.
 South Florida Water Management District.
 West Palm Beach, FL.

 - Zhao, H. T., T. Piccone and O. Diaz.
 2015.
 Supporting Information for Canal Evaluations Technical Report WR-2015-003.
 South Florida Water Management District.
-West Palm Beach, FL.
+West Palm Beach, FL

 Development of Operational Guidance for Flow Equalization Basins and Stormwater Treatment Area Regional Operation Plans

-The study includes three tasks:
+The study included three tasks:

 - Evaluate relevant information on STAs and conduct field tests to evaluate hydraulics and water quality.